bbawj/note-vault/Notes/Query Processing.md

 - I/O Cost: B(R) + B(S)
 - Space: $M-1 \ge min(B(R),B(S))$
 ### Nested Loop Join
-One argument is read only once while another is read repeatedly
+Can be considered "one and a half pass algorithm": One argument is read only once while another is read repeatedly
 #### Simple Nested Loop Join
 Sacrifice some I/O time in order to save on memory:
 ![](https://i.imgur.com/Rt4LHH6.png)